xskurl02/Digital-electronics-1/Labs/03-Vivado/README.md

 ![2.Step](https://github.com/xskurl02/Digital-electronics-1/blob/main/Labs/03-Vivado/Images/Tutorial/Project_Creation/2.png)

 #### Step 3
-Input what you would like your project to be called (arrow with number 1) and click next (arrow with number 2)<br/>
+Input what you would like your project to be called (arrow with number 1) then click next (arrow with number 2)<br/>
 Advice: Try to avoid using spaces in project names
 ![3.Step](https://github.com/xskurl02/Digital-electronics-1/blob/main/Labs/03-Vivado/Images/Tutorial/Project_Creation/3.png)